 Segmentation and other classification schemes can be used to create effective transfer function designs of structure within the data.
 In Figure 5.4 and Figure 5.5, we simply show a segmentation confidence overlay.
 This segmentation overlay could instead be used to modulate opacity for different structures depending on the task at hand.
 Indeed, assuming that the learning system used provides robust segmentation across slices, this method could be applied to multiple slices of a volumetric dataset for identification of isosurfaces or interval volumes that could be made transparent or highlighted for feature tracking.

-Figure 5.4: Segmentation of flame boundaries in the jet combustion dataset.
+Figure 5.6: SFAM network output node clustering of jet combustion data.